Teacher Licensure Program (TLP) for Post-Baccalaureate Students

 - Minimum undergraduate GPA of 2.5 (4.0 scale).
 Students with an advanced degree from a regionally accredited university are excused from this requirement.

-- Passing score on ILTS Test of Academic Proficiency (TAP) or ACT with Writing or SAT with Writing.
+- Passing score on ILTS Test of Academic Proficiency (TAP) or ACT plus Writing or SAT plus Writing.

-Bilingual/ESL/Endorsement: Elementary education program students have the option of taking coursework leading to an endorsement in Bilingual/Bicultural Education.
-Contact: Dr. MT Garretón, 773-442-5364
+Bilingual/ESL/Endorsement: Elementary education program students have the option of taking coursework leading to an endorsement in Bilingual Education.
+Contact: The Teacher Education Department at 773-442-5380.

-NOTE: Returning students interested in Elementary Education licensure with Bilingual endorsement may instead pursue a Master of Arts in Teaching in Language Arts: Bilingual/Bicultural.
-See the MAT- in Language Arts: BLBC program section of the Teacher Education Department in this catalog for admission and program requirements.
+NOTE: Returning students interested in Elementary Education licensure with Bilingual endorsement may instead pursue a Master of Arts in Elementary Education with Bilingual Endorsement.
+Contact the Teacher Education Department at 773-442-5380.

 Returning students interested in Secondary Education licensure with English Language Arts endorsement may instead pursue a Master of Arts in Teaching in Language Arts: Secondary Education.
 See the Graduate Programs section of the Educational Inquiry and Curriculum Studies Department in this catalog for admission and program requirements.